SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-family:Times;font-style:Italic;font-size:26px;">Parallel Selections</span>

 When I study the Bible, I do so in parallel.
 Here is a list of recommended parallels.

+The *English Standard Version (ESV)* remains the closest to unseating the LSB for *Primary Bible* selection.
+I ended up choosing the LSB over the ESV for the bracketing of alternate texts, and the restoration of the covenant name of God (Yahweh) in the Old Testament.
+The ESV lacks these features, but is one of the most readable formally equivalent translations of all time.

 The *New Living Translation (NLT)* is the most readable version of the Bible on earth without compromising.